annamrp/M3-project-frontend/README.md

 - Generate a QR code so that participants can be added to a game through the code

 Mails
-- Send email to participants for invite them
+- Send email to participants for invite them and notified them when they get eliminated, or when the game       ends.

 Random missions
 - Generate random missions